khan-zia/editor-project/README.md

 Cypress is used for testing.
 To visualize tests, install Cypress client or run it headless (in the terminal).
 To run tests:

 - Ensure system is up.
 Frontend at [http://localhost:3000](http://localhost:3000) and backend at [http://localhost:3001](http://localhost:3001)
-- Go to the **`./apps/frontend`** directory and run **`yarn run cypress open`** to run tests via the Cypress client (Chrome or Elector).
+- Go to the **`./apps/frontend`** directory and run **`yarn run cypress open`** to run tests via the Cypress client (Chrome or Electron).
 - Go to the **`./apps/frontend`** directory and run **`yarn run cypress run`** to run tests in the terminal.

 ### About tests

 I have used JSON Schema based validation.
 There wasn't much in this test project but basically schema validation when combined with Cypress, allows you to assert against the **exact server response** e.g. object structure, data types or regex patterns for certain values.
 I have also used snapshots.
-It stores servers response's exact payload as a snapshot for a particular request and then in all subsequent tests, compares to assert that the payload doesn't change.
+It stores server response's exact payload as a snapshot for a particular request and then in all subsequent tests, asserts that the payload didn't change.

 ## General